 Click here to read an article from Newark Bound Magazine on Stand & Deliver.

 Our full-year curriculum requires student teams to develop a viable project incorporating solutions to prominent social issues known as the Stand & Deliver Challenge.
-These projects were presented at the Leadership All-Stars on April 30, 2015 to a panel of judges, including stakeholders, community leaders, educators and law enforcement officials.
-Click here to view the 2015 Challenge Project Papers.
+These projects were presented at the Leadership All-Stars on May 9, 2016 to a panel of judges, including stakeholders, community leaders, educators and law enforcement officials.
+Click here to view the 2016 Project Papers.

 Teaching our young adults to communicate and lead with passion and integrity prepares them for the future and gives them the tools necessary to succeed in whatever path they choose.
 If you would like to learn more about the Stand & Deliver program, please call the Program Director, Mary Gamba, at (973) 233-9890 or email

 The Stand & Deliver curriculum has been revised for 2017.
 Through a compilation of exercises, definitions, case studies and role-plays, we have taken a “hands on” approach to teaching young adults about the connection between communication and leadership.
 Developed by educators, this newly revised curriculum incorporates such concepts as communicating across cultures and leadership in times of crisis.
 Other topic areas include listening, presentation skills, non-verbal communication, interviewing skills and communicating through writing.

 Night of Eloquence: